Tables

 Manually importing data to your Table

-To manually add data to your table, go to Projects > your_project > Base > Tables > your_table > +Add Data
+To manually add data to your table, go to Projects > your_project > Base > Tables > your_table > Manage (top right) > Add Data

 Data selection

-The data selection screen will show options to define the structure and location of your source data:
+The data selection screen will show options to select the structure as CSV (comma-separated), TSV (tab-separated) or JSON (JavaScript Object Notation) and the location of your source data.
+In the first step, you select the data format and the files containing the data.

 • Write preference: Define if data can be written to the table only when the table is empty, if the data should be appended to the table or if the table should be overwrtitten.